 May 31: Three black spots could be seen for the entire day, gradually getting smaller as they slowly moved westwards.
 Frantisek Behounek

 On June 3, 1928, a young village tractor driver and movie projector operator in a tiny Russian village, Nikolai Schmidt (a shortwave radio enthusiast in his spare time) was spending the evening seated in front of his makeshift radio, surfing the shortwaves.
 He knew very well that Nobile was in the Arctic, but the news that the expedition went missing had not yet reached Voznesenye-Vokhma, his village in the dense forests near Kostroma.
 The daily papers were always one week late there.
 As soon as he got the SOS message, Schmidt sensed there was something very critical.
 The next day he borrowed some money from a neighbor to send a cable message to Moscow, to the USSR Friends of the Radio Society.
 The message was forwarded to the Sovnarkom (the Council of People’s Commissars, the then name of the Soviet Cabinet of Ministers), who in turn notified the Italian government.
-By that time, the airship’s crew had been missing for four days.

 In the meantime, somebody in Norway began to sense apprehension over the lack of news from the Italia for such a long time and even suspected that a calamity had occurred.
 That somebody was Roald Amundsen.
 As soon as he got confirmation, Amundsen made up his mind to assemble a search-and-rescue expedition urgently.
 At the time of the Italia’s expedition, quite a few Italian journalists were in Norway, which is only natural.
 Amundsen was interviewed by one of them, Davide Guidici from Corriere della Sera, and he shared his thoughts about life and death: